 - The user has not activated “Do Not Track (DNT)” in their browser settings

 - The user accepts cookies in the 'Preferences' category.
 The Cross-domain Consent Sharing local storage item is classified as a preference cookie, so if this category isn't accepted Cross-domain Consent Sharing can't carry over.

 Activating Cross-domain Consent Sharing is as easy as ticking a checkbox in your Domain Group configuration:

 - Log in to your account: Cookiebot CMP Manager

 - Go to ‘Settings’ from the top menu

-- At the bottom, click the tick-box labeled ‘Enable Cross-domain Consent Sharing’
+- Check the checkbox labeled ‘Enable Cross-domain Consent Sharing’

 - Save your settings by clicking the tick mark on the left-hand side in the blue bar.